Applying for a Mortgage with Student Loans | Student Loan Guidelines

 The greater of:

-- The monthly payment reporting on the credit report; or
+- When the monthly payment is zero on the credit report, 0.5 percent of the outstanding balance; or

 FHA Student Loan Guidelines Documentation